Supervised release orders

 - the conditions and activities for the order

 - when your child must report to authorities

 Your child’s release

-When your child first leaves detention, they must meet with a youth justice officer.
-You should attend this meeting too.
+When your child first leaves detention, they must meet with a Youth Justice officer.
+You should go to this meeting too.

 Under a supervised release order, your child must:

 - satisfactorily attend all programs as directed by their Youth Justice officer

 - comply with all reasonable directions from their Youth Justice officer

 - notify the Youth Justice officer within 2 days if your child changes address, school or job